 Knowing about the flags from around the world might be one of the best ways for children to develop an understanding of the world around them.
 This is a popular card game that makes flags educational and helps develop a quick understanding of the international scale that students might not necessarily comprehend before playing this game.
 Here is a video review of this game:

 Scrambled States of America

 The Scrambled States of America games offer a fantastic view of the United States.
-The days where other states are foreign to young learners are gone.
+The days when other states are foreign to young learners are gone.
 The days of knowing about each and every state and the culture they possess are here!
 The Scrambled States of America games allow students to grasp the cultures and landmarks of the regions they cover in a fun and fresh board game.